pingcap/docs-cn/mysql-compatibility.md

 3 rows in set (0.01 sec)
 ```

-As you can see, because of the shared allocator, the `id` increments by 2 each time.
-This behavior is changed in [MySQL compatibility mode](/auto-increment.md#mysql-compatibility-mode), where there is no shared allocator and therefore no skipping of numbers.
+As shown, because of the shared allocator, the `id` increments by 2 each time.
+This behavior changes in [MySQL compatibility mode](/auto-increment.md#mysql-compatibility-mode), where there is no shared allocator and therefore no skipping of numbers.

 <CustomContent platform="tidb">